AKwoKWH/WhatsAPI/README.md

 * BeautifulSoup v4.6
 * Pyperclip v1.6
 * HTML-Surveillor v1.0
+* A smartphone with WhatsApp installed, a working number and uninterrupted internet access.

 ### Installing
 Once all the prerequisites are installed, you must log an account to the WhatsApp web application.
 This is done going to http://web.whatsapp.com in Chrome, there you will be asked to scan the QR code with your phone using the WhatsApp phone app.
 Once scanned, the web app will automatically syncronize your account.